-bugpoint [options] [-script <filename> | -command "<command>"]

-This command minimizes the current design that is known to crash Yosys with the given script into a smaller testcase.
-It does this by removing an arbitrary part of the design and recursively invokes a new Yosys process with this modified design and the same script, repeating these steps while it can find a smaller
+''' bugpoint [options] [-script <filename> | -command "<command>"] This command minimizes the current design that is known to crash Yosys with the given script into a smaller testcase.
+It does this by removing an arbitrary part of the design and recursively invokes a new Yosys process with this modified design and the same script, repeating these steps while it can find a smaller design that still causes a crash.
+Once this command finishes, it replaces the current design with the smallest testcase it was able to produce.
+In order to save the reduced testcase you must write this out to a file with another command after 'bugpoint' like 'write_rtlil' or 'write_verilog'. -script <filename> | -command "<command>" use this script file or command to crash Yosys. required. -yosys <filename> use this Yosys binary. if not specified, 'yosys' is used. -grep "<string>" only consider crashes that place this string in the log file. run 'proc_clean; clean -purge' after each minimization step. converges faster, but produces larger testcases, and may fail to produce any testcase at all if the crash is related to dangling wires. -clean run 'proc_clean; clean -purge' before checking testcase and after finishing. produces smaller and more useful testcases, but may fail to produce any testcase at all if the crash is related to dangling wires.
+It is possible to constrain which parts of the design will be considered for removal.
+Unless one or more of the following options are specified, all parts will be considered. -modules try to remove modules. modules with a ( bugpoint_keep ) attribute will be skipped. -ports try to remove module ports. ports with a ( bugpoint_keep ) attribute will be skipped (useful for clocks, resets, etc.) -cells try to remove cells. cells with a ( bugpoint_keep ) attribute will be skipped. -connections try to reconnect ports to 'x. -processes (continues on next page) '''

-'''

-design that still causes a crash.
-Once this command finishes, it replaces the

-current design with the smallest testcase it was able to produce.

-In order to save the reduced testcase you must write this out to a file with

-another command after 'bugpoint' like 'write_rtlil' or 'write_verilog'.

--script <filename> | -command "<command>"

-use this script file or command to crash Yosys. required.

--yosys <filename>

-use this Yosys binary. if not specified, 'yosys' is used.

--grep "<string>"

-only consider crashes that place this string in the log file.

--fast

-run 'proc_clean; clean -purge' after each minimization step. converges

-faster, but produces larger testcases, and may fail to produce any

-testcase at all if the crash is related to dangling wires.

--clean

-run 'proc_clean; clean -purge' before checking testcase and after

-finishing. produces smaller and more useful testcases, but may fail to

-produce any testcase at all if the crash is related to dangling wires.

-It is possible to constrain which parts of the design will be considered for

-removal.
-Unless one or more of the following options are specified, all parts

-will be considered.

--modules

-try to remove modules. modules with a ( bugpoint_keep ) attribute

-will be skipped.

--ports

-try to remove module ports. ports with a ( bugpoint_keep ) attribute

-will be skipped (useful for clocks, resets, etc.)

--cells

-try to remove cells. cells with a ( bugpoint_keep ) attribute will

-be skipped.

--connections

-try to reconnect ports to 'x.

--processes

-try to remove processes. processes with a ( bugpoint_keep ) attribute

-will be skipped.

--assigns

-try to remove process assigns from cases.

--updates

-try to remove process updates from syncs.

-'''